5 min read time

 Define what a high quality lead is

 Now continue to narrow your criteria down even further, to be clear on exactly what the top, most high quality leads will be.
 Also share here what striking gold would look like – who does the sales team have on their ultimate dream client wish list?
+This is a key element to the marketing-sales bond, and when unanswered, it can cause a continuous rift.
+Instead of asking “who defines a “sales ready” lead?”- agree to decide the criteria together.

 Define the buyer ‘personas’